 Handle all rotors with care to prevent scratching.
 Wash with deionized water and dry thoroughly to prevent corrosion.
 Store in a clean and dry environment.
 Do not submerge swing-bucket rotors in water because they are difficult to dry.

-When it comes to buying a centrifuge, you could end up investing a rather large amount of your working capital upfront, depending on the type, the number of units, add-ons, and customizations your lab needs.
-Though centrifuges are not as expensive as other types of equipment, when you’re on a budget, purchasing them may not be practical.
+When it comes to buying a lab centrifuge, you could end up investing a rather large amount of your working capital upfront, depending on the type, the number of units, add-ons, and customizations your lab needs.
+Though centrifuge machines are not as expensive as other types of equipment, when you’re on a budget, purchasing them may not be practical.

-In some cases, you’ll be able to save even more money because your lease payments will be tax-deductible, though you’ll need to speak with an accountant as rules and regulations vary depending on your location and industry.
-Contact Excedr today to learn more about a centrifuge lease.
+Lastly, when you lease with us, you’ll be able to save even more money because your lease payments will be tax-deductible, though you’ll need to speak with an accountant as rules and regulations vary depending on your location and industry.